 To understand just how big a feat the U.S. women’s soccer team achieved in winning the 2019 World Cup, start here: The Americans beat five of the sport’s top 15 teams -- including those nations ranked Nos.
 13, 4, 3, and 8 -- in consecutive elimination games.

-Four years ago, the Americans beat only four of the top 15, and had the benefit of playing next door to home, in Canada.
+Four years ago, the Americans played only four of the top 15, beat only three of them (they tied Sweden), and had the benefit of playing next door to home in Canada.
 This time they not only won every game, they did so on their rivals’ turf in Europe, and with the target of defending champion on their back.

 This team also beat a lot of opponents in its own country.
 For months leading up to the tournament, players and coaches were peppered with questions about the U.S.'s falling off its perch as women’s soccer’s superpower.
 A lot of fans didn’t think the champs would repeat this summer.
 Some disagreed with Jill Ellis’ lineups and tactics.